Dry Southwest braces for stiffer winds, 'epic' fire danger

 Moisture in a small log “the size of a 4-by-4 post you buy at the lumber store … are coming down to 8%,” he said.
 “Kiln-dry is 12%.
 So out there, that’s drying to what a kiln would do.”

-Elsewhere, one national incident team continued to oversee a large prairie fire in Nebraska, where more than 200 firefighters were battling a blaze that has been burning since last week.
+Elsewhere, one national wildfire managment incident team continued to oversee a large prairie fire in Nebraska, where more than 200 firefighters were battling a blaze that has been burning since last week.

 Sonner reported from Reno, Nevada.
-Margery A. Beck contributed to this report from Omaha, Nebraska.
+Associated Press writer Margery A. Beck contributed to this report from Omaha, Nebraska.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.